nyousefi/Fountain/README.markdown

 2. RegexKitLite requires the `-licucore` linker flag to be added to your project.
 See http://regexkit.sourceforge.net/RegexKitLite/#AddingRegexKitLitetoyourProject for help enabling RegexKitLite in your project.

 If you don't want to use RegexKitLite you can remove the references to it in FountainParser.m and FountainWriter.m.
 You shouldn't have to change much code outside those files to change the regex library.
 While the regular expressions should be compatible with most standard regex implementation, you might have to massage them to work with a different library.
 Good luck with that.

+## Usage

+See the sample project for a simple example of how the classes here can be used.

 ## Testing